m4ttsch/omscs-notes-notes/computer-networks/rate-limiting-and-traffic-shaping.md

 If the bucket is partially full, the packet may or may not be sent.
 If the number of tokens in the bucket exceed `b`, then the packet is sent immediately and `b` tokens are removed.
 Otherwise, the packet must wait until `b` tokens are present in the bucket.

 ## Token Bucket vs Leaky Bucket
-A token bucket permits traffic to be bursty but bounds it by the rate ρ.
+A token bucket permits traffic to be bursty but bounds it by the rate $\rho$.
 A leaky bucket forces the bursty traffic to be smooth.

-If our bucket size in a token bucket is β, we know that for any interval T, our rate must be less than β plus the rate that which tokens accumulate (ρ) times T.
+If our bucket size in a token bucket is $\beta$, we know that for any interval T, our rate must be less than $\beta$ plus the rate that which tokens accumulate ($\rho$) times T.

 Intuitively, this makes sense.
-We can completely drain the bucket and also consume the tokens that are added to the bucket over the interval T, which ρ*T.
+We can completely drain the bucket and also consume the tokens that are added to the bucket over the interval T, which $\rho$*T.

-We also know that the long-term rate will always be less than  ρ.
+We also know that the long-term rate will always be less than  $\rho$.

 Token buckets have no discard or priority policies, while leaky buckets typically implement priority policies for flows that exceed the smoothing rate.

 Both token buckets and leaky buckets are relatively easy to implement, but the token bucket is a little bit more flexible since it has additional parameters for configuring burst size.

-One of the limitations of token buckets is that in any interval of length T, the flow can send β + T*ρ tokens of data.
+One of the limitations of token buckets is that in any interval of length T, the flow can send $\beta$ + T*$\rho$ tokens of data.

-If a network tries to police the flows by simply measuring the flows over intervals of length T, the flow can cheat by sending β + T*ρ traffic in each interval.
+If a network tries to police the flows by simply measuring the flows over intervals of length T, the flow can cheat by sending $\beta$ + T*$\rho$ traffic in each interval.

 Consider an interval of 2T.
-If the flow can send β + T*ρ in each interval, the flow can send 2(β + T * ρ) in an interval of 2T, which is greater than what it should be allowed to send: β + 2T * ρ.
+If the flow can send $\beta$ + T*$\rho$ in each interval, the flow can send 2($\beta$ + T * $\rho$) in an interval of 2T, which is greater than what it should be allowed to send: $\beta$ + 2T * $\rho$.

 Policing traffic being sent by token buckets can be rather difficult.